somanath047/My_introduction/README.md

 ### Hi there👏
-I'm Somanath, a passionate Developer and Designer.
-With expertise in creating innovative, user-friendly designs and robust, efficient code, I strive to build seamless digital experiences.
+I'm Somanath,a full-stack developer & designer blending creativity and tech to craft seamless digital experiences.
+Let’s innovate and design the future together!.

 What I Do
 Development: Specializing in full-stack development with experience in JavaScript, Python, and more.